 Parents/carers may request that their children be permitted to be absent in order to celebrate recognised religious events.
 Advance notice should be provided to the school when children will be absent.
-Appropriate requests will be granted and the pupil noted as an authorised absentee in the register.
+Appropriate requests will be granted, and the pupil noted as an authorised absentee in the register.

-6) Assessment and Tracking Progress
+8) Assessment and Tracking Progress

 On a daily basis our pupils and staff engage in assessing learning through the implementation of a wide range of 'Assessment is for Learning' strategies.
-This includes identifying the purpose of the lesson and discussing the criteria required to achieve success, Traffic Lighting their own work, Two Stars and a Wish, using Thumbs Up/Down to show their understanding of the lesson, etc.
+This includes identifying the purpose of the lesson and discussing the criteria required to achieve success, 'Traffic Lighting' their own work, 'Two Stars and a Wish' and using 'Thumbs Up/Down' to show their understanding of the lesson.

 Our annual assessment calendar ensures appropriate tracking and assessing of pupils' progress and allows us to plan for future learning.
-Our planning format ensures a consistent approach to the tracking of learning across all curricular areas, enabling a smooth transition from home into nursery, across each stage of the school and into S1.
+Our planning format ensures a consistent approach to the tracking of learning across all curricular areas, enabling a smooth transition from home into nursery, across each stage of the school and into S1 at high school.

-Within the school, staff have the opportunity to work collaboratively to moderate pupils' writing to ensure a consistent approach to assessing this area of the curriculum.
+Within the school, staff have the opportunity to work collaboratively to moderate children's work to ensure a consistent approach to assessing each area of the curriculum.
 We carry out Reading and Spelling Age assessments as well as Maths Age assessments twice yearly to assess progress.
-Baseline Assessments and Psychological Services Assessments are carried out to track and monitor the progress and development in Literacy and Numeracy of our Primary 1 pupils.
-In relation to Health and Wellbeing, Boxall Profiles are completed as necessary to identify and address social, emotional and developmental needs of the pupils.
-We have an agreed Learning Community Pupil Profile for each stage from P1 - P7 which provides the pupils with the opportunity to reflect on their learning annually.
+Baseline Assessments and Psychological Services Assessments are carried out to track and monitor the progress and development in Literacy and Numeracy of our Primary 1 children.
+In relation to Health and Wellbeing, Boxall Profiles are completed as necessary to identify and address social, emotional and developmental needs.
+We have an agreed Learning Community Pupil Profile for each stage from Primary 1 - Primary 7 which provides the pupils with the opportunity to reflect on their learning annually.

 The outcomes of all assessment tasks are used to inform the next steps in planning to ensure our pupils are achieving their full potential.
-We place high value in recognising and celebrating the success and achievements of our pupils and do this through a range of certificates and awards, articles in the school monthly newsletter, our school website, in local media, in SLC Newsletter, through whole school assemblies and notice boards and displays in school.
+We place high value in recognising and celebrating the success and achievements of our pupils and do this through a range of certificates and awards, articles in the school monthly newsletter, our school website/Twitter, in local media, in SLC Newsletter, through whole school assemblies and notice boards and displays in school.
 We believe the promotion of success and achievement is crucial to motivating and stimulating our learners.

-7) Reporting
+9) Reporting

-We will provide parents/carers with reports twice annually so that you can see what your child is doing and how they are progressing.
-In addition, there will be parents' meetings which offer you the opportunity to discuss how your child is progressing and how you can contact the school if you wish further information.
-The school will offer you an appointment time for two parents' evenings so that you can visit in person to discuss your child's education.
+We will provide parents/carers with written reports twice annually so that you can see what your child is doing and how they are progressing.
+The school will also offer you an appointment time for two parents' evenings so that you can visit in person to discuss your child's education.
+In addition, parents' meetings may be arranged which offer you the opportunity to discuss how your child is progressing and any supports we can provide to support your child's development.

-Our 'learner reports' will help you to get to know more about the curriculum which each child follows and will describe their strengths, achievements and areas for development so you know what encouragement and support you can give.
+Our 'learner reports' will help you to get to know more about the curriculum which each child follows and will describe their strengths, achievements, and areas for development so you know what encouragement and support you can give.